An Overview of CEILING Function | Microsoft Excel

 • significance: The number to whose multiple you want to round up your number.

-A rounded-up version of the input number.
+You will get a rounded-up version of the input number.

-Examples of CEILING Function
+Examples of CEILING Functions

 Suppose, you have the number 3.4 in cell A2.
 You can round up the number to any multiple of significance using the CEILING function.
 Suppose, you want to round up 3.4 to the nearest multiple of 3.
 For that, use the formula: